Exotic Decays and Collider Signatures of pNGB Scalars in the $SU(5)/SO(5)$ Composite Higgs Model: Composite Higgs Model

 where,

-Here, coupling to only the third generation of the SM fermions is considered.
-Note that we assume there is no majorana type coupling with the leptons.
-Hence, decays of the pNGB scalars to the leptons are forbidden.
-In the next section, we discuss the gauge and fermionic couplings of the pNGB scalars, in detail.
+Here, couplings (denoted by $\kappa$) to only the third generation of the SM fermions are considered.
+Note that we assume there is no Majorana-type coupling to the leptons.
+Hence, pNGB scalar decays into leptons are forbidden.
+In the next section, we discuss the gauge and fermionic couplings of the pNGB scalars in detail.